 \section{Abstract}

-We present an exact analytical study of an Active Brownian Particle (ABP) subject to both position and orientation stochastic resetting in a two-dimensional harmonic trap.
-Utilizing a Fokker-Planck-based renewal approach, we derive the system's exact moments, including the mean parallel displacement, mean squared displacement (MSD), and the fourth-order moment of displacement, and compare these with numerical simulations.
+We present an exact analytical study of an active Brownian particle (ABP) subject to both position and orientation stochastic resetting in a two dimensional harmonic trap.
+Utilizing a Fokker-Planck-based renewal approach, we derive the system's exact moments, including the mean parallel displacement, mean squared displacement (MSD), and the fourth order moment of displacement, and compare these with numerical simulations.
 To capture deviations from Gaussian behavior, we analyze the excess kurtosis, which reveals rich dynamical crossovers over time.
 These transitions span from Gaussian behavior (zero excess kurtosis) to two distinct non-Gaussian regimes: an activity-dominated regime (negative excess kurtosis) and a resetting-dominated regime (positive excess kurtosis).
-Furthermore, we quantify the steady-state phase diagrams by varying three key control parameters: activity, resetting rate, and harmonic trap strength, using steady-state excess kurtosis as the primary metric.
+Furthermore, we quantify the steady state phase diagrams by varying three key control parameters: activity, resetting rate, and harmonic trap strength, using steady state excess kurtosis as the primary metric.

 {\it Keywords}: active Brownian particle, stochastic resetting, harmonic trap, exact moments, excess kurtosis, phase diagrams